SpriteLink/NIPAP/docs/sphinx/index.rst

 Nils Address Planner
 ====================

-The Nap API documentation is generated from the server side Nap python module and therefore contains some irrelevant information regarding internal class structures.
-Don't let that scare you, instead focus on the methods of the Nap class which all are available over XML-RPC with the same arguments as listed.
+The majority of this documentation is generated from the Nap Python module where most of the server side logic is placed.
+A thin XML-RPC layer is wrapped around the Nap class to expose its function over an XML-RPC interface as well as translating internal Exceptions into XML-RPC errors codes.
+It is feasible to implement other wrapper layers should one need a different interface, though the XML-RPC interface should serve most well.

+Given that the documentation is automatically generated from this internal Nap class, there is some irrelevant information regarding class structures - just ignore that! :)

 Happy hacking!